JCalderan/xebicon2019-spinnaker-handson/part2/exercise3/README.md

 - backend-dev: deploy version 1
 - database-dev: deploy version 1

-All pipeline should be successfull.
+All pipeline should be successful.
 ![xebistack pipeline](./xebi-stack-pipelines.png)

 Does that mean our application is working as expected ?